fanwosu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-12-combinations is a script that prints all possible combinations of two letters except oo 13-print_float is a script that prints a number with two decimal places, followed by a new line 100-decimal_to_hexadecimmal is a script that converts a number from base 10 to base 16
+12-combinations is a script that prints all possible combinations of two letters except oo 13-print_float is a script that prints a number with two decimal places, followed by a new line 100-decimal_to_hexadecimmal is a script that converts a number from base 10 to base 16 101-rots is a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII